 - I. The conditions of employment of an aide or paraprofessional shall be governed by Board policy and shall include the following: - A. An aide or paraprofessional shall have a high school diploma or hold a high school equivalency diploma issued pursuant to State Board of Education Rules. - B. A paraprofessional shall meet one of the following requirements: - a.
 Hold an associate's or higher degree. - b.
-Two (2) years of study (60 semester hours) at an institution of higher education with a "C" or higher; or - c.
+Two (2) years of study ( 60 semester hours) at an institution of higher education with a "C" or higher; or - c.
 A rigorous state or local assessment of knowledge and the ability to assist in instruction in reading, writing, and mathematics or reading readiness, writing readiness, or mathematics readiness.

-A "Pass" score on all four parts of the Florida Department of Education General Knowledge Test or a score of 464 on the Praxis Paraprofessional exam shall satisfy I,B,3, above.
+A "Pass" score on all four parts of the Florida Department of Education General Knowledge Test or a score of 457 on the Praxis Paraprofessional exam shall satisfy B. 1-3 above.
+A passing score on the Paraprofessional from another state may also be accepted.